 A remote meeting is an essential exercise for all those who work outside the confines of the office.
 Though possibly stressful for someone new to them, they can be useful for moving forward on projects.
-To help you run one successfully, here are a few indispensable tips.

 1. Choose the right tools

-Organising a successful remote meeting always starts with choosing the relevant and appropriate tools.
+Organizing a successful remote meeting always starts with choosing the relevant and appropriate tools.
 This choice depends on three principal criteria: The number of participants, the goal of the meeting, and the quality of your internet connection (or phone network!).

 In general, there are three choices: